szabgab/wis-python-course-2024-04/README.md

 Size: about 4 times bigger than a weekly assignment.

-Create a new git repository and in the README.md file describe the project.
+Create a new git repository and in the `README.md` file describe the project.
 Add links to explanations and images if necessary.
 This is the project proposal and this will also become the user-documentation.

+The proposal should include the scientific background and explanation of the project and the technical, programming part:
+* How to install the dependencies.
+* How to run the tests that come with the program.
+* What kind of input does the program expect and how to run the program.

 Open an issue on our repository with a link to this repo.